 The Board has a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future, being a period of at least twelve months after the date on which the report and financial statements are signed.
-In particular, assurance is provided by the Company's latest Business Plan which demonstrates that the Company has sufficient funding facilities in place that will meet planned development and other expenditure and that it is fully able to service its debt facilities.
+Assurance is provided by the Company's latest business plan which demonstrates that the company has sufficient funding facilities in place, from the parent group, that will meet committed development and other expenditure and that it is fully able to service its debt facilities.